 Mastering Schedule of Values: The Ultimate Guide for Construction

-A project’s Schedule of Values serves as the source of truth for all requests for payment that are submitted.
-It is the most referenced document when making sure a project is staying within scope and it serves to protect all parties from misunderstandings, excessive overbilling or underbilling.
+A project’s Schedule of Values serves as the source of truth for every request for payment that is submitted.
+It’s the most referenced document when making sure a construction job is staying within the project scope and it serves to protect all parties from misunderstandings, excessive overbilling or underbilling.

 Read on to learn how SOVs work, why they’re important, and how to build one.